 It’s over 20 years since it first came out, just as areas like behavioural science were starting to take off.

-It covers a lot of the basics of how our brains work, and what emotions do.
+It covers much of the basics of how our brains work and what emotions do.

-These basics of brain science haven’t really changed.
+These basics of brain science haven’t changed.
 Our emotions have been part of us for a long time.
-The biology of how they work is fairly clear.
+The biology of how they work is clear.

 What Goleman’s book (and further studies since then) focus on though, is what to do with this knowledge about our brains and emotions.

 Examples in the book include key areas like childhood development, job performance and treating health issues.

 But the first area which grabbed our attention was how he writes about the amygdala.
 The amygdala is part of the brain’s limbic system which governs our emotions.
 (See our how to use emotions article for more on this).
 It’s better known as the part of the brain which drives our “fight-or-flight” instincts.

 It intuitively senses danger.
 It primes our body to react to danger before our conscious, logical brains get a chance to think about what’s going on.
 We’ve all seen videos of people jumping out of the way just before a car’s about to hit them.
 Or diving away just before a crocodile attacks.
 Those split-second survival reactions come from the amygdala.

 Our thought reading this though, was that until recently, we’d never heard anyone in marketing talk about the amygdala.
 No one there seems to know what it is.
 It’s only since behavioural science started getting popular, that we now see the odd marketing researcher or copywriter mention the amygdala.
 But we reckon most marketers or agencies still have no idea what the amygdala is, or what it does.

 Because the same fight or flight mechanism which alerts us to the crashing car or carnivorous crocodile kicks in when we’re exposed to new and unexpected marketing messages.